 VICE PRESIDENT, HOCKEY OPERATIONS

-Al MacIsaac is in his 14th season as a member of the Blackhawks Hockey Operations Department and his fourth as Vice President of Hockey Operations (previously Vice President/Assistant to the President).
-He previously served as Senior Director of Hockey Administration/Assistant to the President before being named to his current position on Sept.
-7, 2010.
+Al MacIsaac is in his 15th season as a member of the Blackhawks Hockey Operations Department and his fifth as Vice President of Hockey Operations (previously Vice President/Assistant to the President).
+He previously served as Senior Director of Hockey Administration/Assistant to the President before being named to his current position in September 2010.

-MacIsaac has won seven titles in his career, including the Blackhawks’ 2010 and 2013 Stanley Cup championships, and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).
+MacIsaac has won eight titles in his career, including the Blackhawks’ 2010 and 2013 Stanley Cup championships and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).

 MacIsaac and his wife, Dawn, have three daughters: Madisson, Delaney and Emersyn.